jjs0sbw/bsmp/README.md

 >The rcl_2_2ul.txt  file contains the test data to validate and verify the web application methods.

->The load_random_generator.sage file contains the SAge math code to generate the random test data.
+>The load_random_generator.sage file contains the Sage math code to generate the random test data.